The complexity of Free-Flood-It on 2xn boards: - Free-Flood-It on boards

 Set $v$ (respectively $v'$) to be any vertex lying in the leftmost (respectively rightmost) column of $A$ that has at least one neighbour in $L$ (respectively $R$); if $L$ (respectively $R$) is empty, we set $v=u$ (respectively $v' = w$).
 If two vertices of $L$ lie in the rightmost column of $L$, one of these must be adjacent to $v$, in which case we set this vertex to be $u'$; otherwise $u'$ is defined to be the unique vertex of $L$ that lies in the rightmost column.
-We define $w'$ symmetrically, so that $w'$ lies in the leftmost column of $R$, and so that if there is a choice of vertices of $R$ in this column then $w'$ is the vertex adjacent to $v'$.
-Note that $m(L,\omega,d) < m(H,\omega,d)$ and so, by the inductive hypothesis, there exists a $d$-minimal spanning tree $T_L$ for $L$ such that $\bare(T_L) \subseteq P(T_L,u,u')$.
+We define $w'$ symmetrically, so that $w'$ lies in the leftmost column of $R$, and is adjacent to $v'$.
+Note that, since we can flood $L$ with $d$ by playing the sequence $S$ but omitting the final move, we have $m_L(L,\omega,d) < m_H(H,\omega,d)$ and so, by the inductive hypothesis, there exists a $d$-minimal spanning tree $T_L$ for $L$ such that $\bare(T_L) \subseteq P(T_L,u,u')$.
 Similarly, there exists a $d$-minimal spanning tree $T_R$ for $R$ such that $\bare(T_R) \subseteq P(T_R,w',w)$, and a $d'$-minimal spanning tree $T_A$ for $A$ such that $\bare(T_A) \subseteq P(T_A,v,v')$.
 Let $S_A$ be an optimal sequence of moves to flood $T_A$ with colour $d'$, and $S_L$ and $S_R$ be optimal sequences to flood $T_L$ and $T_R$ respectively with colour $d$.

 Observe that, as well as containing vertices that lie in columns to the left (respectively right) of $A$, $L$ (respectively $R$) may additionally contain some vertices that lie in the same column as a vertex of $A$.
 We set $T_L'$ to be the subtree of $T_L$ induced only by those vertices in $L$ that lie in the same column as or to the left of the leftmost vertex of $A$, and define $T_R'$ symmetrically.
-We further define $S_L'$ (respectively $S_R'$) to be the subsequence of $S_L$ (respectively $S_R$) consisting of moves that change the colour of at least one vertex in $T_L'$ (respectively $T_R'$), and note then that $S_L'$ (respectively $S_R'$) floods $T_L'$ (respectively $T_R'$) with colour $d$ (implying that $m(T_L',\omega,d) \leq |S_L'|$, and $m(T_R',\omega,d) \leq |S_R'|$).
+Note that, even if $L=R$, we have $T_L' \cap T_R' = \emptyset$.